jozefchutka/YHaxen/README.md

 - on windows if neko/yhaxen is executed without admin rights and haxelib is setuped in "Prgorem Files" etd, FileSystem.hx create/write proxies directories into something like `c:\Users\<USER>\AppData\Local\VirtualStore\Program Files (x86)\HaxeToolkit\haxe-3.0.1\lib\`
 - if a haxelib lib contains .dev file, haxe compiler is not able to use specific lib version with -lib $lib:$version
 - if a lib A contains dependency B defined in haxelib.json with version C a haxe compiler cannot override it using `haxe -lib A -lib B:D`
 - neko 2.0.0 does not pass [command line arguments properly escaped into Sys.command](https://groups.google.com/forum/?hl=en#!topic/haxelang/LsKynTHCPXg), so passing -Da=b=c as an argument into ant cmd would fail.
-Current solution is to not use cmd arguments but rather manually escaped cmd (i.e. `Sys.command("ant \"-Da=b=c\"")`).
+Current solution is to not use `build.mergeArguments`.